hafiz-ng/Beetlebug/README.md

 - SQLite Injection
 - PIN Py-pass

+## How to Use
+You can compile the source code in Android Studio or use the button below to download the APK file.
 [![Screenshot](https://hafiz.ng/wp-content/uploads/2022/03/beetlebug-button-e1647254402542.png)](#)

 ## User Feedback
 I would love to hear from you about your experience with Beetlebug.
-Please send me an [email](https://contact@hafiz.ng) with your feedback and possible ways to improve our user experience.
+Please send me an [email](https://contact@hafiz.ng) with your feedback and possible ways to improve the app.